Updated On: Jan 21, 2025

 You Have Watched Or Heard About Fatal Accidents Recently

-The fifth possible reason behind having sudden driving anxiety is that you have watched or heard about fatal accidents recently.
+The fifth possible reason behind having sudden driving anxiety is that you have watched or heard about fatal accidents on the road recently.

-Movies, news, and stories about gruesome accidents are everywhere today.
+Movies, news, and stories about gruesome accidents are everywhere today in the age of the digital revolution and social media.

-We may get used to watching or hearing about minor accidents, but the pictures get stuck in our minds when we encounter a significant or fatal accident.
+We may become accustomed to watching or hearing about minor accidents, but the images might linger in our minds when we encounter a significant or fatal one.

-Although we consider ourselves to be mentally strong, these visions do manage to haunt some part of us.
+Although we consider ourselves to be mentally strong, these visions might still come back to haunt us.

 It might give rise to driving anxiety within us.